 One question we get frequently is, “How do we know we are picking the right healthcare plan for our family?”
 Healthcare can be expensive, especially if you don't know what the different options are!
-You can find what's best for you.
 Don't get caught up in decision paralysis when making a choice about your family's health.
-We're here to help!
+We're here to help so you can find what's best for you.

 It's that time of year when health insurance open enrollment is coming around again.
-We inevitably start getting flooded with questions from you Freebs asking how to pick the right plan for your family.
+It's also the time we get flooded with questions from readers asking how to pick the right plan for your family.

 This is SUCH a personal decision, and the solution will be different for each family.
 However, there are some general tips you should know that can help you make the best choice for your situation.
 Check out our advice below, and you can also check out the YouTube video we did about this a while back.
 It's full of great information.

-KNOW YOUR STUFF TO PICK THE BEST HEALTH CARE PLANS
+KNOW YOUR STUFF TO PICK THE RIGHT HEALTHCARE PLAN

 HSA?
 FSA?
 HRA?
 Premium versus out of pocket cost?
 Knowing the lingo for your healthcare options helps making the decision on which plan is best for you and your family so much less stressful!

-- Insurance Categories – There are 4 general categories for health insurance plans corresponding to metals.
-Platinum, gold, silver, and bronze that determine how costs are shared on your plan.
+- Insurance Categories – There are four general categories for health insurance plans corresponding to metals.
+Platinum, gold, silver, and bronze determine how costs are shared on your plan.

 - Premium – Your premium is the monthly fee you pay for being enrolled in your health plan.

 - Out of Pocket Cost – Out of pocket cost is the amount that you pay for the care and services you receive.

 - HSA – This stands for Health Savings Account.
 It is just that.
-It is a savings account that is set aside entirely for medical expenses.
+An HSA is a savings account set aside entirely for medical expenses.

 - Copayment – A copayment is the set amount that you pay for specified doctor visits.
 Rather than paying for the entire visit out of pocket, you essentially pay a set fee amount for the visit.